-Currently, OneOCII has over 800 HPC users in Oklahoma: over 500 at OU, over 200 at OSU, and over 75 at 23 other Oklahoma academic, government, industry and nongovernmental institutions, plus over 150 outside of OK.
-New users are being added constantly.
+Currently, OneOCII has over 1,000 HPC users in Oklahoma, at over 20 Oklahoma academic, government, industry and nongovernmental institutions, plus over hundreds of collaborators outside of Oklahoma.

-"Supercomputing in Plain English" (SiPE) workshop series: 11 talks about HPC, taught with stories, analogies and play rather than deep technical jargon have reached 248 institutions (academic, government, industry, nonprofit) in 47 US states and territories and 10 other countries.
-The next series is planned for Spring 2015.
+"Supercomputing in Plain English" (SiPE) workshop series: 11 talks about HPC, taught with stories, analogies and play rather than deep technical jargon have reached 500+ institutions (academic, government, industry, nonprofit) in every U.S. state and three U.S. territories, plus over 25 other countries on five continents.